treejamie/ranger/README.md

-# Welcome to Ranger 🎉
+# Testing LiveView 🎉

-Ranger is the codebase that accompanies my [Testing LiveView] course.
+Ranger is the codebase that accompanies German Velascos [Testing LiveView] course.

+This repo is a detached fork of https://github.com/germsvel/ranger

 ## Getting set up